 In opposition to other philosophies, modern materialism embraces the more recent advances of natural science.

-In his essays in the mid-nineteenth thirties, Breton repeatedly refers to “The Crisis of the Object” which implies a new orientation of the world of things which surround us in daily life.
+In his essays in the mid-nineteenth thirties, Breton repeatedly refers to “The Crisis of the Object” which implies a new orientation of the world of things surrounding us in daily life.
 The external object may become an extension of our subjective self and serve as a point of departure for a new conscience of reality.

 In a variety of shapes, colours, textures, and functions are a man’s reality.
-Philosophically, the relationship between man and the object involves an interchange between mind and matter within a framework which is acceptable to it.
+Philosophically, the relationship between man and the object involves an interchange between mind and matter within a framework acceptable to it.

 ADES, DAWN.
 (1991) DALI.
 Thames and Hudson.